Danzskrtt/Sebucha-Order-Management-System/README.md

 Currently in Progress Project

-# Sebucha Order Management System
+# 🌿 Sebucha Order Management System

-Sebucha Order Management System is a JavaFX-based desktop application designed to streamline the process of managing orders for small businesses.
-This project serves as a mini thesis and demonstrates the use of JavaFX and SceneBuilder for building modern, user-friendly GUIs.
+The Sebucha Order Management System is a JavaFX-based desktop application built to help small businesses manage their orders efficiently and effortlessly.
+Developed as part of a mini thesis project, this system showcases how JavaFX and SceneBuilder can be used to design clean, responsive, and modern graphical user interfaces for desktop environments.

-## Features
+## 🚀 Key Features

-- **Order Management:** Add, edit, view, and delete orders easily.
+- **🛒 Order Management:** Easily add, edit, view, and delete customer orders.
-- **Customer Management:** Track customer details and order history.
+- **👥 Customer Management:** Track customer details and order history.
-- **Inventory Tracking:** Monitor product stock and availability.
+- **📦 Inventory Tracking:** Monitor product stock and availability.
-- **Reporting:** Generate sales and inventory reports for business insights.
+- **📊 Reporting Tools:** Generate sales and inventory reports for business insights.
-- **User Authentication:** Secure login system for staff and administrators.
+- **🔐 User Authentication:** Secure login system for staff and administrators.
-- **Responsive UI:** Built using JavaFX and SceneBuilder for a smooth user experience.
+- **💻 Modern UI/UX:** Built using JavaFX and SceneBuilder for a smooth user experience.

 ## Technologies Used